7nolikov/7nolikov.github.io/7nolikov/content/posts/truly-free-cloud-hosting.md

 Practical considerations such as inactivity policies, the availability of custom domains, and the ease of monitoring usage are quite important for long-term sustainability and to prevent unexpected costs.

 This acticle provides a comparative analysis of {{< sidenote "truly free" >}} The term "free" in the context of cloud hosting is often subject to various interpretations.
-Cloud providers typically categorize their free offerings into three primary models:

-- "Always Free"
-- "12-Month Free Tier"
-- "Trial Credits"
-{{< /sidenote >}} hosting solutions for both backend and frontend components, outlining their capabilities, limitations, and the specific conditions under which costs may be incurred.
+Cloud providers typically categorize their free offerings into three primary models: "Always Free", "12-Month Free Tier", "Trial Credits".{{< /sidenote >}} hosting solutions for both backend and frontend components, outlining their capabilities, limitations, and the specific conditions under which costs may be incurred.

+## Defining "Truly Free" in Cloud Hosting

-### Always Free
+### 1. Always Free

 These represent the most genuinely "truly free" offerings.
 They provide a perpetual free tier with specific monthly usage limits that are available indefinitely to both new and existing customers.